A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Lusin and Tietze theorems and continuous functions are dense in

 \subsection{Tietze's extension theorem}

-Tietze's extension theorem states that in a normal topological space (normality being already defined in \sect{\ref{sec:urysohn}}), a bounded, continuous function on a closed set can be extended to a bounded, continuous function on the whole set.
+Tietze's extension theorem states that in a normal topological space (normality being already defined in \sect{\ref{sec:urysohn}}), a bounded, continuous, real-valued function on a closed set can be extended to a bounded, continuous function on the whole set.
 Although we do formalize Tietze's theorem for normal spaces, it should be noted that the normality condition is incidental to the main results of this paper; what is relevant here is that the reals are normal.
 Here follows the statement of Tietze's theorem in \analysis{} \cite[file \coqin{numfun.v}]{analysis}: The notation \coqin{^o} is only to help type-checking.
-The expression \coqin{{within A, continuous f}} is a typical detail that does not appear in a textbook.
+Besides Urysohn's lemma, this proof uses the fact that uniform convergence preserves continuity (lemma \coqin{uniform_limit_continuous} in \cite[file \coqin{function_spaces.v}]{analysis}).
+The hypothesis \coqin{{within A, continuous f}} is a typical detail that does not appear in a textbook where this theorem would be assuming that the function \coqin{f} is continuous on~\coqin{A}.